 Planning when to de-crampon on the descent is not easy but unlike walking up a hill, walking down is going with gravity; it’s always easier to fall over going down a path than up.
 It’s easy to catch a crampon point or misplace a foot so plant your feet carefully and take your time.
 Don’t leave it too late though; driving in crampons is very difficult!

 Ed Chard (MIC) is a self-employed Mountain Instructor.
 Ed is Deputy Head at Thornbridge Outdoor Centre and the and Development Officer for the Association of Mountaineering Instructors (AMI), the representative body for all professionally qualified mountaineering instructors in the UK and Ireland.
 For more see www.ami.org.uk & www.thornbridgeoutdoors.co.uk

-When you’re heading for adventure, you need travel insurance that you can trust.
-Here at the BMC, we’ve been insuring climbers and walkers like you for over 30 years.
+Planning an off-piste adventure?
+You need travel insurance that you can trust.
+Here at the BMC, we’ve been insuring skiers, climbers and walkers like you for over 30 years.

 All of our policies come with:

 No age loading until you're 70

 Want to know more?
 Read our 5 reasons why you need BMC Travel Insurance

 * Policy details: 7 days BMC Rock cover for Europe is £35.58.
 This covers all types of rock climbing in Europe.
 You’ll need to be a BMC member, but you can join us by Direct Debit for just £15.72 for a whole year.